dzooli/zenva_vue/README.md

 ## Content

-- vuetest.html: some experiments usign multiple view (Vue), test of 2-way binding and v-for
+- vuetest.html: some experiments using multiple view (Vue), test of 2-way binding and v-for
 - __FinalProject__ A simple blog system starter.
 Contains a complete overview of Vue's component, templating and rendering approach.
 Pretty simple and understandable.